TheCatSaber/Figures-for-Intermediate-IRP-2020/README.md

 # Figures-for-Intermediate-IRP-2020
-Figures for Intermediate IRP 2020
+Please check License below for information on reuse.

 # List of Figures
 Petersen-Graph-Colouring